Illinois Firsts, Mosts, and Onlys

 Some claims of distinction seem insusceptible to proof.
 Before it was closed in 2005, The Berghoff in the Loop may indeed have been “the world's busiest sit-down restaurant,” but how exactly can one test the assertion?
 Then there are the claims that are accurate but arcane.
 Aurora University is home to the world's largest collection of Prophecy Charts—large, hand-painted canvases used as visual aids by camp preachers.

 Other claims, while accurate enough, are of dubious importance.
 The fact that the Art Institute boasts the world's largest collection of Impressionist paintings outside Paris is undisputed but unimportant; whether it is the best collection of Impressionist paintings outside Paris is important but very disputable.
 The fact that the Chicago Park District administers the world’s largest municipal harbor system is a legitimate source of pride to the people who do it but not, perhaps, a reason to move to Chicago.
 The fact that the United Methodist Church, which sits atop a skyscraper at 77 W. Washington St., boasts not the tallest but the highest steeple around confers a distinction but not, alas, much of an honor.

-Even allowing for the locals’ tendency to boast, Chicagoland’s distinctions on the national and world stages are so numerous that none of the many published lists can be considered comprehensive.
+Such boasting is unnecessry as well as unseemly, Chicagoland’s distinctions on the national and world stages being wonderfully numerous.
 Here are a few.
 (We omit mere stunts, such as the world’s fastest rapper, biggest box of chocolates, largest balloon picture, most taxing dance marathon, and the like.)

 The Taste of Chicago is the world's largest free outdoor food festival.
 In 2006 it attracted more than 3.6 million people, although recent years have seen attendance slip.